Biarca/patrol-k8s-marketplace/README.md

    - Navigate to **Menu > Logging > Logs Router**.
    - Select the sink to be deleted and click on *Delete* on the top.

-**Note: Post-installation if you have deleted the 'patrol-k8s-marketplace' directory in the installer machine, execute the commands from the section [2.2] & section [3.1]**
+**Note:** Post-installation if you have deleted the 'patrol-k8s-marketplace' directory in the installer machine, execute the commands from the `section [2.2] & section [3.1]` above.

 5. Navigate to `<Path to Patrol-installer>/patrol-k8s-marketplace/app-data`.
 ````
 $ cd <Path to Patrol-installer>/patrol-k8s-marketplace/app-data/
 ````
-6. If the **'uninstall.envs'** file is not available, then create a new file with name **'uninstall.envs'**.
-7. Provide the below details in the **uninstall.envs** file and save it.
+6. If the **'uninstall.envs'** file is not available, then create a new file with name **'uninstall.envs'** and provide the below details and Save it.
     - **PROJECT_ID**=<#Project-ID of the Installer Project>
     - **PATROL_OWNER_SA**=<#Full Path of the Service Account Key file> # Created in section [3.1]
     - **MONITOR_OWNER_SA**=<#Full Path of the Service Account Key file> # Mentioned in Section [3.1]